KNIME logo

 Discrete random variable

-A discrete random variable takes on distinct, separate values without continuity between them, such as the number of children in a family.
+A discrete random variable takes on distinct, separate values, such as integers, rather than a continuous range.

 Dummy variable

-A dummy variable is a binary variable used to represent categories or levels of a categorical variable in a statistical model.
+A dummy variable is a binary variable (coded 0 or 1) used to represent the presence or absence of a categorical effect in modeling.

 E